eevee/eev.ee/content/2011-02-12-status-recap.markdown

 title: Status recap
 date: 2011-02-12 00:15:00
 modified: 2011-02-12 14:43:00
-tags: veekun, squiggle, raidne, dywypi
+tags: veekun, squiggle, raidne, dywypi, status
-category: status
+category: blog

 It's been a while since I've really sat down and thought about where my pet projects are and where they're going, either publicly or privately.
 Part of this is just because I haven't really done a lot in the past month and a half or so; between Christmas interruptions, having Mel move in, a brief and disasterous switch of medications, and restless nights due to cats wandering around on my bed, I've been varyingly exhausted or distracted or some other excuse.